 Health Law & Policy

 Women, Gender, Sexuality, and the Law

-The specific requirements for each certificate are listed in the Northeastern University Course Catalog and vary by program.
+The specific requirements for each certificate are listed in the Northeastern University Course Catalog and vary by program (only the certificates listed under “For JD Students Only” are available to JD students).
 However, all certificates require students to earn 12 total credit hours, including at least 6 credits of LAW courses and at least 6 credits of non-LAW courses.
 In addition, each certificate requires that students complete at least one co-op related to the certificate topic and complete a piece of substantial writing that meets the requirements of the JD upper-level rigorous writing requirement and that has a clear connection to the certificate topic.

 The Certificate Advisor, in consultation with the Associate Dean for Academic Affairs when necessary, will make the determination as to whether the co-op and paper for which the student seeks to obtain certificate credit are sufficiently related to the certificate topic to meet the certificate requirement.

 Questions about any specific concentration should be addressed to the Concentration Advisor.
 Logistical questions should be addressed to the Office of Academic and Student Affairs.

 Students are not required to enroll in any certificate program.